-Second grade and third grade car riders should be dropped off and picked up along the south side of School Street traveling east.
+Second grade and third grade car riders should be dropped off and picked up in the u-shaped drive on the west side of the school.
 Bus students will be dropped off and picked-up along the circular drive in front of the school.
-Students should not be on school grounds before 8:30 a.m.
+Students should not be on school grounds before 7:10 a.m.
 All second and third grade students will enter the building and proceed either to the cafeteria or the hallway outside their classroom.
-The first bell rings at 8:50 am and all students will be released to their classrooms.
-School begins at 9:00 am.
+School begins at 7:20 am.
 A tardy bell will ring at this time.